 The Figures from 4.18 to 4.21 present the comparison between the new radiant model (4-slots), the previous radiant model (3-slots) and porous medium model regarding the temperature distribution in the room.
 The results of the new radiant model are indicated by yellow lines whereas the results of the previous radiant and of porous model are indicated by red and blue lines respectively.
-In addition the the purple bullets represent the measurements by Zhang in the laboratory.
-Also, in the Figures below x-axis represents the temperature magnitude and y-axis represents the measured height.
+In addition the purple bullets represent the measurements by Zhang in the laboratory.